Addictions

 The effect of trauma on reward sensitivity can be captured by a range of behavioral processes, but the most notable outcome is addictions.
 Common addictions include drugs, alcohol, nicotine, and food.
 Have you experienced impulsive behaviors with any of these substances?

 Wise Mind Nutrition is here to help you recover from addiction-like behaviors, particularly related to highly palatable food.
 Identifying the origin of the addictions is just the beginning.
 The next step is taking action to support resilience and work toward rewiring your brain, one behavior at a time!
-Seeing a nutritionist for mental health can be an important first step in improving your mood and relationship with food.
+Working with a mental health nutritionist and using the Wise Mind Nutrition app can be an important first step in improving your mood and relationship with food.

 References